isontheline/pro.webssh.net/documentation/src/docs/support.md

     If you encounter any catastrophic bug :bug:, it's time to submit a [bug report](https://github.com/isontheline/pro.webssh.net/issues/new?assignees=&labels=&template=bug_report.md&title=) for the upcoming milestone.
     You can also learn about features [added / changed / removed](/documentation/changelog/29/) inside the next version of WebSSH.
     Of course you can [Enroll to Beta Releases](/documentation/becoming-external-tester/) in order to reach the stars :sparkles:

+??? note "Deploy WebSSH in Your Organization"
+    Looking to deploy WebSSH within your organization?

+    For seamless deployment, we recommend using [Apple Business Manager](https://business.apple.com/) or [Apple School Manager](https://school.apple.com/), which provide the most efficient way to manage and distribute WebSSH across your organization.

+    To proceed, please contact me via [email](mailto:team@webssh.net) and include your **Organization ID** and **Organization Name**.
+I will provide you with a dedicated link to download WebSSH for your organization.

+    For any additional inquiries, feel free to reach out.